golden-hu/resume/resume_en.md

 While developing for over **100 millions** users, I learn a lot about code optimization, debugging and writing reusable code.

-As an iOS develop lead, I take major part in designing and developing Klook iOS App, which is featured as "Best of 2015" by Apple.
+As an iOS develop lead, I develop Klook iOS App, which is featured as "Best of 2015" by Apple.

 ## Skills and Experience